 Allows you to switch to a different workspace.
 A workspace is a directory that contains a collection of projects that are related to each other in some way.

 In the opening dialog simply select a different workspace directory.
-If you've switched workspaces before, you can also chose from a list of previously used workspaces.
+If you have switched workspaces before, you can also chose from a list of previously used workspaces.

 - 3 - Import...